What is anemometer sensor?

 5. **Outdoor Sports and Recreation**:

-Supports athletes in activities like sailing and kiteboarding by providing safety-related weather data.
+Helps athletes in sailing and kiteboarding by giving them important weather safety information.

 6. **Agriculture**: